How to have great board meetings

 During the meeting

-The Chair and the Secretary are key to keeping meetings on track.
+The Chair and the Secretary are crucial to keeping meetings on track.

 Consider asking one member to be a timekeeper – who advises the Chair when time is running out.